 Note: Other companies beyond Huy Fong Foods make Sriracha hot sauces, so keep an eye for those on the shelves if you are looking for a replacement.
 They’ll be the closest in taste, consistency, and heat.

-For the kitchen emergency: Crushed red pepper or cayenne powder
+For the Sriracha substitute emergency: Crushed red pepper or cayenne powder

 If you are all out of Sriracha and you simply need spiciness, you can opt for the spice rack staples.
 Crushed red pepper and cayenne pepper powder obviously aren’t hot sauces; these are no doubt culinary emergency options and as simple as it gets.
 But when a recipe doesn’t really need hot sauce, just the heat, both work.